lollipopman/bash-ini-builtin-blog-post/README.md

 Our `TOC` var `rss_conf` holds our section names, then we use Bash's nameref functionality to point a variable to each associative array for a given INI section from `rss_conf`.
+Now that we have the RSS config loaded, we *just* need to build the application.

 ## Closing Thoughts

-Bash builtins provide an interesting avenue to extending Bash for tasks which are perhaps ill suited for the Bash language itself.
-They also allow Bash to leverage the vast number of existing well tested and established C libraries.
-Bash provides a good framework for builtins and a set of functions that makes modifying Bash's internal state straight forward.
+Bash builtins provide an interesting avenue for extending Bash to perform tasks which are perhaps ill suited to be written in the Bash language.
+Builtins also allow Bash to leverage the vast number of well tested and established C libraries.
+As was demonstrated in the examples, Bash provides a good framework for builtins and a set of functions that makes modifying Bash's internal state straight forward.

 Given the positives of Bash builtins, why aren't there more of them?
 There are two possibilities that stand out: